mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 .. image:: ../_static/vector_analysis/058.png
    :align: center

-Remember that this tool only works in edit mode on selected features, though!
+Remember that the :guilabel:`Split features` tool only works in edit mode on selected features, though!

 |IC|
 -------------------------------------------------------------------------------